Estimated reading time: 15 minutes

 Charitable Giving

-Giving is a huge part of growing wealth but with the heart and although it’s not something that will increase your bank account it does help with any tax receipts.
+Giving is a massive part of growing wealth, but with the heart, and although it’s not something that will increase your bank account, it does help with any tax receipts.

-At the same time, you are helping others in need of money or even your time by volunteering which also helps to educate.
+At the same time, you are helping others in need of money or even your time by volunteering, which also helps educate them.

-Show your children the benefits of giving and how important it can be and encourage them to volunteer with you.
+Show your children the benefits of giving and its importance, and encourage them to volunteer with you.

-Often when children see what they don’t want it drives them to do something they do want.
+Often, when children see what they don’t want, it drives them to do something they do not wish to do.

 Marriage and Common-law Prenuptial Agreements